The best hotels in Stone Town

 Stone Town is hot and humid year-round.
 Afternoon temperatures hit 30-35°C. Explore in the morning (8-11am) and late afternoon (3-6pm).
 Duck into the alleys during midday heat, where the narrow passages create natural shade and airflow.
 Bring a refillable water bottle.
 Hotels with AC cost $20-40 more per night but the sleep quality improvement is worth it.

-Stone Town's best neighborhoods
+Stone Town's best hotel regions

 Stone Town is small enough to walk end to end in 20 minutes, but the maze of alleys means you'll get lost anyway.
 That is part of the experience.